-New Psychoactive Substances (formally known as Legal Highs )
+New Psychoactive Substances (formerly known as Legal Highs )

-- The Psychoactive Substances Act 2016, introduced on 26 May 2016, makes drugs formally known as "legal highs" illegal.
+- The Psychoactive Substances Act 2016, introduced on 26 May 2016, makes drugs formerly known as "legal highs" illegal.

 - There are exemptions in the Act to cover things like medical products, food, caffeine, alcohol and nicotine.